-Endless snorkelling opportunities to get up close to the underwater wildlife
+Get up close to underwater wildlife as you snorkel

 Hike the rim of the Sierra Negra – the world’s second largest crater

-Watch the beautiful giant tortoises in breeding centres as well as their natural habitat
+Watch the beautiful giant tortoises in breeding centres & in their natural habitat

 Once in a lifetime trip to an incredibly well-preserved part of the world

 Day 1 – Arrive Quito

 When you arrive in Quito, make your way to the hotel for check-in, which will be from 2pm onwards.
 Today is an arrival day so there are no planned activities.
 If you arrive in time, you can join your guide and the rest of the group for dinner to get to know your fellow travellers!
 Overnight in Quito.